-A: No, the camera is an Internet Camera used only on Ethernet and Fast Ethernet network and supported by wireless transmission.
+A: No, the camera is an Internet Camera used only on Ethernet and Fast Ethernet network.

 Q: Can the camera be connected on the network if it consists of only private IP addresses?

 A: The camera can be connected to LAN with private IP addresses.